Skip to Content

 This means that the project will last longer and you won’t have any smell associated with a rotting pumpkin.
 (If you are looking for some tips for carving pumpkins, I’ve written a post on this topic.
 Check out the pumpkin carving tips here.)

-If you are looking for a more traditional dish garden to use as a centerpiece, this DIY succulent arrangement gives step by step instructions to put it together.
+If you are looking for a more traditional dish garden to use as a centerpiece, this DIY succulent arrangement gives step-by-step instructions to put it together.

 Fall succulent planter display